-- If the defendant is under the age of 25 and charged with a moving traffic violation, the court shall require as a term of deferred disposition a driving safety course.
+• If the defendant is under the age of 25 and charged with a moving traffic violation, the court shall require as a term of deferred disposition a driving safety course.
 The defendant must submit proof of taking the course.
 Art.
+45.051(b-1)/45A.304(b)(1), C.C.P.

-45.051(b-1), C.C.P. - If the defendant has a provisional driver's license (applies to drivers under 18) and is charged with a moving traffic violation, the court shall require as a term of deferred disposition that the defendant be examined by DPS as required by Section 521.161(b)(2), T.C.
+- If the defendant has a provisional driver's license (applies to drivers under 18) and is charged with a moving traffic violation, the court shall require as a term of deferred disposition that the defendant be examined by DPS as required by Section 521.161(b)(2), T.C.
 Art.
-45.051 (b-1), C.C.P.
+45.051(b-1)/45A.304(b)(2), C.C.P.
 (To test a person's ability to exercise ordinary and reasonable control in the operation of a motor vehicle of the type that the person will be licensed to operate.)
 The person must pay DPS a \$10 fee for the examination.
-The defendant must submit proof of being examined by DPS. - If the offense is an Alcoholic Beverage Code offense or the Penal Code offense of public intoxication and the defendant is younger than 21 years of age, as a term of the deferral, the court must require the defendant to take an alcohol awareness course, a drug education program, or, until June 1, 2023, a drug and alcohol driving awareness program.
+The defendant must submit proof of being examined by DPS. - If the offense is an Alcoholic Beverage Code offense or the Penal Code offense of public intoxication and the defendant is younger than 21 years of age, as a term of the deferral, the court must require the defendant to take an alcohol awareness or substance misuse education program.
 Sec.
 106.115, A.B.C. - The court must require community service as a term of probation when granting deferred for certain offenses committed by minors within the Alcoholic Beverage Code.
 Sec.
 106.071(d), A.B.C.